-All Triangle Pump valve units are designed for easy installation with minimum disassembly.
-When inspection shows that wear has occurred, however, proper maintenance such as replacing the valve disc, spring, and sleeve, or torqueing studs, bolts, and locknuts may be required.
+All Triangle Pump Components valve units are designed for easy installation with minimum disassembly.
+When inspection shows that wear has occurred, however, proper maintenance such as replacing the valve disc, spring, and sleeve, or torquing studs, bolts, and locknuts may be required.
 We also recommend re-facing or reinstalling the seat to eliminate any ridges at the inner or outer edges.

 Valve Puller Components

 Detailed instructions and installation tools are available with each pump valve order.
-Triangle Pump valve pullers include the following components:
+Triangle Pump Components valve pullers include the following components:

 - Puller Claw – 1” Internal Thread to be threaded onto the All Thread Rod (2) as far as the Rod will thread into the Claw.
 The Claw Nut (3) should then be “snugged” up to the Claw.
 This will prevent any wobble in the Claw to Rod connection.